Wonder Wins Ways: Curiosity-Driven Exploration through Multi-Agent Contextual Calibration: Method

 By tracking the UCB-DB bonus, which naturally decays as uncertainty about state-action values diminishes, $r_t^i$ also attenuates over time.
 This prevents persistent, potentially destabilizing intrinsic motivation when exploration is no longer paramount, facilitating convergence towards policies optimized for extrinsic rewards.

-While the intrinsic reward may be challenging due to the non-Bayesian parameterization of the \textsc{Cermic} model, We emperically approximate it with an IB-trained representation and a Gaussian marginal, yielding a tractable lower-bound bonus that supports robust exploration in noisy environments (see Appendix \ref{app:proof-bonus}).
+While the intrinsic reward may be challenging due to the non-Bayesian parameterization of the \textsc{Cermic} model, We empirically approximate it with an IB-trained representation and a Gaussian marginal, yielding a tractable lower-bound bonus that supports robust exploration in noisy environments as follows:

+While directly computing $r^i$ is challenging, we address this by deriving a computable lower bound using the Data Processing Inequality (DPI), which states that post-processing cannot increase information.
+Applying a learned representation function $\mathcal{R}(s_t, a_t)$ (a part of \textsc{Cermic}) to the transition $(s_t, a_t, S_{t+1})$, the DPI yields: